gbmhunter/NinjaTerm/README.md

 ==========

 1. Fork repo, then download/clone this repository into a folder on your computer, and make a new `feature/xxx` or `bug/xxx` branch.
-2. Make sure you have a 32-bit version of the JDK installed (must be at least JDK 8).
+1. Make sure you have a 32-bit version of the JDK installed (must be at least JDK 8).
-3. Download the community edition of Intellij IDEA (it's free!).
+1. Download the community edition of Intellij IDEA (it's free!).
 Load the project using the provided IntelliJ files.
 Select the JDK installed on your computer.
+1. Download and install gradle.
+Create a file called `gradle.properties` at `<user home dir>/.gradle/`.
+Paste the following line into this file: `install4jHomeDir=none` (if creating installable executables, install Install4J and replace `none` with the actual install directory).
-5. Make sure you are on the develop branch.
+1. Make sure you are on the develop branch.
 Create a new branch from the head of the develop branch to create your new feature on.
-6. Write code!
+1. Write code!
-7. Build/run NinjaTerm by running the "run-dev" build config (this will start NinjaTerm without the splash screen, for quicker debugging).
+1. Build/run NinjaTerm by running the "run-dev" build config (this will start NinjaTerm without the splash screen, for quicker debugging).
-7. Commit and submit a pull-request when your feature is complete.
+1. Commit and submit a pull-request when your feature is complete.

 [Scene Builder](http://gluonhq.com/labs/scene-builder/) can be great tool to install alongside IntelliJ for faster development of the JavaFX UI.